PhoenixCodingAcademy/PhoenixCodingAcademy/pages/Git.md

         static/images/
 ```

-This tells you the following:
+This tells you the following.
 * `Your branch is up to date with 'upstream/main'` means there has been no new changes in the remote branch since you started working on it.
 * `Changes to be committed:` says you staged these files
 * `Changes not staged for commit:` there are some files you haven't staged yet.